SpinalHDL/VexRiscv/README.md

   ICE40-HX   ->  53 Mhz 2142 LC (icestorm)
 ```

+There is some scripts to generate the SoC and call the icestorm toolchain there : scripts/Murax/

 ## Build the RISC-V GCC

 To install in /opt/ the rv32i and rv32im gcc, do the following (will take hours):